 The Agency will grant an employee's request to use accumulated compensatory time provided that: (1) the Agency can accommodate the use of compensatory time on the day requested without undue disruption to Agency operations; and (2) the employee makes the request in writing to the supervisor no later than five (5) days prior to the date requested.
 If the employee does not provide five (5) days' notice, or if the Agency cannot accommodate the time off without undue disruption, the Agency will provide the employee the opportunity to cash out the amount of compensatory time requested at the end of the current pay period.
 Compensatory time used shall also be reported on the employee's time card and submitted to the payroll department.
-The Agency reserves the right to cash out accumulated compensatory time at any time.
-Compensatory time is cashed out at the employee's current regular rate of pay.
+The Agency reserves the right to cash out at the employee's current regular rate of pay.
 Unused compensatory time shall be paid at the employee's current regular rate of pay, or the employee's average regular rate for the prior three years, whichever is higher, upon termination or separation of employment.